TeamMH/minehutxyz/Server Types/KitPVP.md

 **Now, let's do some in-game stuff.**

 Essentials - First, you want to have kits.
 Basically, creating a kit is easy.
 Just do /createkit <kit name> <cooldown in seconds> and your inventory will get copied to a kit.
 Additionally, If you have essentials spawn, do /setspawn where you want people to respawn.

+WorldEdit - If you want to make larger scale builds, this tool can help you out.